I Can Help With...

 Marketing, Branding & Advertising

 Marketing was a very fuzzy word to me when I got my start in the workforce.
 It wasn’t a tangible thing that I could put on a list, do, and check off.
-What I have earned is that it is multifaceted, should be fluid and responsive, and it is what propels a business forward and keeps it relevant.
+What I have learned is that it is multifaceted, should be fluid and responsive, and it is what propels a business forward and keeps it relevant.